react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigating.md

 :::

 Another common requirement is to be able to go back _multiple_ screens -- for example, if you are several screens deep in a stack and want to dismiss all of them to go back to the first screen.
-In this case, we know that we want to go back to `Home` so we can use `navigate('Home')` (not `push`! try that out and see the difference).
+In this case, we know that we want to go back to `Home` so we can use `popTo('Home')`.
 Another alternative would be `navigation.popToTop()`, which goes back to the first screen in the stack.

 <samp id="pop-to-top" />